benedekrozemberczki/SEAL-CI/README.md

 This repository provides a PyTorch implementation of SEAL-CI as described in the paper:

-> Capsule Graph Neural Network.
+> Semi-Supervised Graph Classification: A Hierarchical Graph Perspective.
 > Zhang Xinyi, Lihui Chen.
 > WWW, 2019.
 > [[Paper]](https://arxiv.org/pdf/1904.05003.pdf)

-The core Capsule Neural Network implementation adapted is available [[here]](https://github.com/timomernick/pytorch-capsule).

 ### Requirements
 The codebase is implemented in Python 3.5.2. package versions used for development are just below.